Az-Neter/Vizoro/README.md

 You want to copy these to your SD using a card reader instead of the Flipper, or it will take forever.

 If I upload your work here and you want credit, please message me and let me know.

+I run the latest version of Unleashed CFW.